Error Checking

 Base 64 is to encode binary data into a text-safe format.
 Email, JSON, HTTP, XML are all designed to work with text.
 This is great for avoiding issues caused by

-• File systems / databases may reserve / for directories, NULL.
-So really we cna run into misinterpretation issues here.
+for directories, NULL.
+So really we can run into misinterpretation issues here.

 So a sample workflow is: